JamesPesenti/githubFinder/README.md

-A GitHub react website that lets you search for all github user's repos and profiles using the github api.
+A GitHub website that lets you search for all github user's repos and profiles using the github api.
+Built using React, TailwindCss, and DaisyUi.
 Inspiration taken from Brad Traversey's React course on Udemy.

 ![169346249-6d417f4e-941c-4048-9f38-513d5f386ae2](https://user-images.githubusercontent.com/74566532/169347055-94932dd9-daea-443e-bd14-67d478feefa3.gif)